psavery/multiscale/setup.md

 Open the girder web page in your browser, click on your user name in the top right corner, and then click "My account".
 Click on "API Keys"->"Create new key".
 Enter whatever you would like, but the key needs read and write access to your private files.
 Then click "show" to see the key.

-Before running the multiscale client, set an environment variable named MULTISCALE\_API\_KEY, and set its value to the value of the key.
+Before running the multiscale client, set an environment variable named `MULTISCALE_API_KEY`, and set its value to the value of the key.

 ##### Start girder\_worker #####
-You may also start the girder worker by activating the virtual environment (source /multiscale\_server/multiscale\_env/bin/activate) and running 'girder-worker'.
+You may also start the girder worker by activating the virtual environment (`source /multiscale_server/multiscale_env/bin/activate`) and running `girder-worker`.

 There are various settings you can change such as limiting the number of processes, time limits, log files, etc.